Helsinki-NLP/prosody/README.md

 # Predicting Prosodic Prominence from Text
 This repository contains the prosody corpus and the code from the forthcoming [NoDaLiDa](https://nodalida2019.org/) paper: [Predicting Prosodic Prominence from Text with Pre-trained Contextualized Word Representations]().
-The code includes implementation of a system for prosody prediction from text using pretrained BERT and LSTM (see below for more details.
+The code includes implementation of a system for prosody prediction from text using a pretrained BERT model and an LSTM model (see below for more details).

 If you find the corpus or the system useful, please cite: